National Bank of Canada FI Acquires 115 Shares of iShares Russell Mid-Cap Growth ETF (NYSEARCA:IWP)

-National Bank of Canada FI lifted its position in iShares Russell Mid-Cap Growth ETF (NYSEARCA:IWP – Get Rating) by 38.3% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 415 shares of the company’s stock after acquiring an additional 115 shares during the period.
-National Bank of Canada FI’s holdings in iShares Russell Mid-Cap Growth ETF were worth $35,000 at the end of the most recent quarter.
+National Bank of Canada FI raised its holdings in iShares Russell Mid-Cap Growth ETF (NYSEARCA:IWP – Get Rating) by 38.3% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 415 shares of the company’s stock after purchasing an additional 115 shares during the quarter.
+National Bank of Canada FI’s holdings in iShares Russell Mid-Cap Growth ETF were worth $35,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds have also modified their holdings of IWP.
-MAS Advisors LLC raised its position in shares of iShares Russell Mid-Cap Growth ETF by 46.6% in the 1st quarter.
-MAS Advisors LLC now owns 5,034 shares of the company’s stock valued at $513,000 after acquiring an additional 1,599 shares during the period.
-Rhumbline Advisers raised its position in shares of iShares Russell Mid-Cap Growth ETF by 38.9% in the 1st quarter.
-Rhumbline Advisers now owns 8,439 shares of the company’s stock valued at $848,000 after acquiring an additional 2,363 shares during the period.
-Cibc World Market Inc. acquired a new stake in shares of iShares Russell Mid-Cap Growth ETF in the 1st quarter valued at approximately $505,000.
-Merit Financial Group LLC acquired a new stake in shares of iShares Russell Mid-Cap Growth ETF in the 1st quarter valued at approximately $285,000.
-Finally, NewEdge Advisors LLC raised its holdings in iShares Russell Mid-Cap Growth ETF by 4.6% during the 1st quarter.
-NewEdge Advisors LLC now owns 77,406 shares of the company’s stock worth $7,779,000 after buying an additional 3,379 shares during the period.
+A number of other institutional investors have also recently bought and sold shares of IWP.
+Oppenheimer Asset Management Inc. purchased a new position in iShares Russell Mid-Cap Growth ETF during the 3rd quarter valued at about $203,000.
+Verdence Capital Advisors LLC lifted its position in iShares Russell Mid-Cap Growth ETF by 5.3% in the 3rd quarter.
+Verdence Capital Advisors LLC now owns 4,023 shares of the company’s stock worth $316,000 after buying an additional 203 shares during the last quarter.
+Parkside Financial Bank & Trust lifted its position in iShares Russell Mid-Cap Growth ETF by 4.9% in the 3rd quarter.
+Parkside Financial Bank & Trust now owns 2,600 shares of the company’s stock worth $204,000 after buying an additional 121 shares during the last quarter.
+Cornerstone Wealth Management LLC lifted its position in iShares Russell Mid-Cap Growth ETF by 5.1% in the 3rd quarter.
+Cornerstone Wealth Management LLC now owns 5,031 shares of the company’s stock worth $395,000 after buying an additional 242 shares during the last quarter.
+Finally, First Republic Investment Management Inc. lifted its position in iShares Russell Mid-Cap Growth ETF by 1.8% in the 3rd quarter.
+First Republic Investment Management Inc. now owns 218,269 shares of the company’s stock worth $17,119,000 after buying an additional 3,850 shares during the last quarter.

 iShares Russell Mid-Cap Growth ETF, formerly iShares Russell Midcap Growth Index Fund (the Growth Fund), is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance, before fees and expenses, of the Russell Midcap Growth Index (the Growth Index).